Kaitlyn-kodes/Out-of-Touch/README.md

 # Out-of-Touch

-Index:top-button

 All Footers

+Complete Sign Up page

 About Us: all not in bootstrap

-Contact:all of the contact page

-add comments
+add comments to everything except index, rules, and protection

-organize css stylesheet

 get better images